People's Front for Democracy and Justice: Post-independence

-Because Eritrea formed itself from a highly participated referendum and because of EPLF's provision of education, health, and other public services to save women, workers, and peasants from poverty and oppression, both domestic and foreign media showed high hopes for Eritrea to develop a self-governed and democratic government.
-EPLF leaders, at the time, were perceived as a “new generation” of African leaders.
+Eritrea formed itself from a referendum with high voter participation.
+EPLF provisioned education, health, and other public services to save women, workers, and peasants from poverty and oppression.
+As a consequence, both domestic and foreign media expressed high hopes that Eritrea would develop a self-governed and democratic government.
+EPLF leaders at the time were perceived as a “new generation” of African leaders.
 They enjoyed high popularity rates among their constituents.
-They endorsed, at least theoretically, democracy, human rights, and free markets.
-They had clear development policies based on their priorities.
+They endorsed democracy and human rights.
+They defined clear development policies based on their priorities.

-In 1994, the PFDJ established a transitional 150-member National Assembly to determine the pending constitutions and elections.
-The assembly later chose the PFDJ's secretary-general and the former EPLF leader, Isaias Afwerki as Eritrea's president and formed a cabinet around him.
+In 1994, the PFDJ established a transitional 150-member National Assembly to determine the pending constitution and elections.
+The assembly later chose the PFDJ's secretary-general and the former EPLF leader, Isaias Afwerki, as Eritrea's president, and formed a cabinet around him.
 In 1997, the National Assembly adopted a constitution for a multi-party democratic system.
 It scheduled multi-party elections for 1997.
 The new government appeared to practice separation of powers.
-However, the political institutions other than the executive office – the cabinet of ministers, a temporary parliament and a nominally independent judiciary – did not actually pose checks on the executive power.
+However, the political institutions other than the executive office – the cabinet of ministers, a temporary parliament, and a nominally independent judiciary – did not actually pose checks on the executive power.
 The cabinet did not provide a platform for debates.
 The military remained under the president's control.
 The PFDJ has not held a party convention since January 2002.

 Ideological foundations

-Eritrean nationalism constitutes the core of PFDJ's ideology, because it is perceived as a necessary process within the overall nation-building effort.
-To that end the PFDJ advocates unity, equality and participation of all sections of the Eritrean society as the bases of all of its programs.
-Engagement as well as active contribution to the political, economic, social and cultural life of Eritrea is therefore perceived as a necessary precondition for social cohesion, stability and development of the country.
-To do so the PFDJ aims to establish a national government which ensures unity and equality for the people of Eritrea, rejects all divisive attitudes and activities, places national interest above everything else, and enables participation of all sectors of Eritrean society in the PFDJ.
+Eritrean nationalism constitutes the core of PFDJ's ideology because it is perceived as a necessary process within the overall nation-building effort.
+To that end, the PFDJ advocates unity, equality, and participation of all sections of Eritrean society as the basis for all its programs.
+Engagement as well as active contribution to the political, economic, social, and cultural life of Eritrea is therefore perceived as a necessary precondition for social cohesion, stability, and development of the country.
+To do so, the PFDJ aims to establish a national government that ensures unity and equality for the people of Eritrea, rejects all divisive attitudes and activities, places national interest above everything else, and enables participation of all sectors of Eritrean society in the PFDJ.
 Moreover, all political establishments must be built on a national basis, and all sectarian political tendencies must be categorically rejected.
 All forms of discrimination and domination, including ethnic and regional, must also be rejected.
 The diverse cultures of Eritrea should be a source of power and unity.
 The national system should be secular, separate from religion, but respectful of the equality of established traditional religions.
 In short, nationhood is the basis of all political institutions and policies.
 The National Charter of the PFDJ was adopted in 1994 and sets out the key objectives the PFDJ is striving to achieve.